What's New in Windows Server 2012

 Schannel is a Security Support Provider (SSP) that implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) Internet standard authentication protocols.
 The Security Support Provider Interface (SSPI) is an API used by Windows systems to perform security-related functions including authentication.

-What's New for Windows Deployment Services
+What's New in Windows Deployment Services in Windows Server 2012

 Windows Deployment Services is a server role that enables you to remotely deploy Windows operating systems.
 You can use it to set up new computers by using a network-based installation.